33 Best Things to do in Skudeneshavn and Karmoy

 Have a coffee in this old Foghorn Factory and browse local handmade handicrafts in the attached shop.

 O.C.
 Hansen’s statue sits outside the cafe, as it was here that he built his famous foghorn.
-The ships coming into Skudeneshavn harbour used to use signal flags but these were ineffective in foggy weather.
+Ships coming into Skudeneshavn harbour used to use signal flags, but these were ineffective in foggy weather.
 Hence the invention by Skudeneshavn local, Captain O.C.
 Hansen, who patented his foghorn in 1881.

-The factory is now a coffee shop during the summer season (with volunteers running the community building).
-It is also a meeting place for local handicraft clubs, who can then sell their handiwork in the shop here.
+The factory is now a coffee shop during the summer season (volunteers run the community building).
+It is also a meeting place for local handicraft clubs, who can sell their handiwork in the shop.

 A cosy interior awaits at Takelurfabrikken

-Download the Heritage Trail Map here and walk through the town to learn more about the history and the significant cultural heritage of Skudeneshavn.
+Visit the Skudeneshavn Tourist Info for a Heritage Trail Map, then walk through the town to learn more about its history and significant cultural heritage of Skudeneshavn.

-One of the interesting buildings you’ll find on the trail is this ‘Half house’ in the old town, at 60 Søragadå Street.
+One iconic town building on the trail is this ‘Half house’ in the old town, at 60 Søragadå Street.
 Known as Vaskehuset, this house was built around the adjoining hillside.

 It was built and used as a laundry and woodshed for the house on the opposite side of the street.

 Geitungen Lighthouse, in Karmoy, is a protected National Monument.
-The lighthouse was first lit in 1924 and was manned up to 1994.
+It was first lit in 1924 and manned until 1994.

 Geitungen Lighthouse at Skudeneshavn

 One of the best things to do in Skudeneshavn is to get out in nature.
-The walk to Syreneset Fort takes you through the forest, open fields and along the rocky coastline.
+The 4.2 km one-way walk to Syreneset Fort takes you through the forest, open fields, and the rocky coastline.

-The pathway leading up to the fort is across Karmoy’s forested moorland and that in itself presents you with stunning scenery.
+The pathway to the fort crosses Karmoy’s forested moorland, presenting stunning scenery.

-The fort was built in WWII by the occupying Germans and was used to monitor the shipping lane action.
-You can climb in among the bunkers and there are still plenty of German signs which seem out of place in the peaceful Norwegian surroundings.
+The occupying Germans built the fort in WWII, which was used to monitor the shipping lane action.
+You can climb in among the bunkers, and there are still plenty of German signs that seem out of place in the peaceful Norwegian surroundings.

-Skudeneshavn Lighthouse is automated nowadays and sits on private land.
-However, we were lucky enough to be there when a relative of the owners was staying from America – he welcomed us up when he spotted us taking pics from below.
+Skudeneshavn Lighthouse is nowadays automated and located on private land.
+However, we were lucky enough to be there when an American relative of the owner was overnighting.

 Skudeneshavn Lighthouse